tarwn/lessthandot-hugo/blogs/content/posts/2013-01-06-differences-between-oracle-and-sql.md

   - tip

 ---
-If you ever have to start working with Oracle you have to keep in mind that NULLs and blank values don&#8217;t work exactly the same as in SQL Server.
-Let&#8217;s take a look at some examples
+If you ever have to start working with Oracle you have to keep in mind that NULLs and blank values don't work exactly the same as in SQL Server.
+Let's take a look at some examples

 Create this table and insert some rows